Chapter 8:

 ‘Goodnight, Sensei,’ she whispered.

-She watched his figure grow smaller down the stone steps, pale hair and pink whiskers fading into the deepening blue of evening.
+She watched his figure grow smaller down the stone steps.
+Pale hair and pink whiskers faded into the deepening blue of the evening.

-Only when he vanished from sight did she lift trembling fingers to her lips, a shy smile blooming there.
+Only when he vanished from sight did she lift trembling fingers to her lips.
+The shrine glowed in response to her shy smile.
+The barrier held, but her heart started to open.

 Please sign in to leave a comment.